scallyw4g/poof/README.md

 You'll also need `clang++` (preferably 6.0.0), which I'll leave as an exercise to the reader.

-NOTE(Jesse): Once upon a time I targeted MSVC on Windows, but have since gotten fed up with Visual Studio.
-Clang has been reliable enough for this project, though it is slightly more onerous to set up.
+NOTE(Jesse): Once upon a time I targeted MSVC on Windows, but have since given up on Microsoft products.
+Clang has been reliable enough, though it is slightly more onerous to set up.

 ### Mac